 DevOps refers to a range of practices which facilitate collaboration of software engineers and IT and Infrastructure Operations in order to bring down the time involved in bringing the product to the market.
 It chiefly aims to instill features into manufacturing process at speed, identify and rectify problems as and when they occur, and ensure that other services carry on uninterruptedly.

 In short, it is about consistently delivering value.
 It aims at helping to carry out something smoothly.
 Whether it is a software program or an app, you will want it to run seamlessly.

 “DevOps is the union of people, process, and products to enable continuous delivery of value to our end users“

-If any program, website, app, bot, or function has to be successful and lead to end-user satisfaction, it has to run without any hiccups or breaks.
+If any program, website, app, Chatbot, or function has to be successful and lead to end-user satisfaction, it has to run without any hiccups or breaks.

-The chief reason why you should apply DevOps to your bots because bots function as software programs.
-If there are any interruptions in the running of these programs, it may leave the end-user or the prospective customer communicating with the bot dissatisfied or even frustrated.
-For instance, when a specific question is asked to your chat bot on your website and it is unable to answer it, the customer may opt for your competitor, who perhaps has better programmed bots.
+The chief reason why you should apply DevOps to your Chatbots because Chatbots function as software programs.
+If there are any interruptions in the running of these programs, it may leave the end-user or the prospective customer communicating with the Chatbot dissatisfied or even frustrated.
+For instance, when a specific question is asked to your Chatbot on your website and it is unable to answer it, the customer may opt for your competitor, who perhaps has better programmed bots.

-As the use of bots is becoming frequent with a number of businesses embracing it, it is obvious that bots, of similar businesses, will function in a same way.
+As the use of Chatbots is becoming frequent with a number of businesses embracing it, it is obvious that Chatbots, of similar businesses, will function in a same way.
 If you want your customers to stick to your business then you should implement the best DevOps practices.
 This ensures that you deliver value to your customers on a consistent basis.